Darkthistle982/TriviaGame/README.md

 * The timers are automated.
 The user cannot stop or start them.
 * The application moves between question with or without user input until it has asked all of them.
 * The bulk of the itmes on the screen are generated with Jquery and injected into the DOM as needed.

+## Acknowledgements

+A very big thank you to Ben Provow.
+Having an experienced programmer to ask questions and help you understand the logic you are trying to untangle was invaluable and I would not have been able to complete this project without his guidance and encouragement.